 · One Greeter remains in the lobby until 10:45 to assist latecomers.
 There may not be time for latecomers to fill out the Visitor Book.
 In that case, use the Visitor Cards.

-Usher Job Description - Early Usher or A Duties (Before the service): 9:45 AM SET-UP
+Usher Job Descriptions - Early Usher or A Duties (Before the service): 9:45 AM SET-UP

 1. Adjustment of chairs set-up in sanctuary.
 At times, the custodian set-up needs some tweaking.